 Vince Roberts is executive vice president, Global Operations and Chief Technology Officer, Disney/ABC Television Group, a position he was promoted to in October 2010.
-In this role, Mr. Roberts develops and implements operational and technological strategies and solutions to support groups across the Disney/ABC Television Group.
+In this role, Mr. Roberts develops and implements operational and technological strategies and solutions to support the Disney/ABC Television Group's vast portfolio of media and broadcast businesses.
 Additionally, he is responsible for assessing new and emerging business technologies for divisions within the Group.

-Reporting to Mr. Roberts are the broadcast operating and technical functions of the ABC Television Network, Disney Channel Worldwide, Disney XD, Playhouse Disney, SOAPnet and ABC Family; and Disney ABC International Television, including, Disney-branded networks in Europe, Latin America, the Middle East, Africa, Asia Pacific, Japan and Canada.
-Mr. Roberts also closely collaborates with the teams from ABC’s Owned TV Stations in regards to their operational and technological systems.
+Reporting to Mr. Roberts are the broadcast operating and technical functions of the ABC Television Network (BO&E), Disney Channel Worldwide, Disney XD, Disney Junior, ABC Family and Disney ABC Domestic Television.
+In addition, he supports Disney ABC International Television, including, Disney-branded networks in Europe, Latin America, the Middle East, Africa, Asia Pacific, Japan, Korea, and Canada.
+Mr. Roberts also supports the engineering team from ABC's eight Owned TV Stations in regards to their operational and technological systems.

-Mr. Roberts currently serves on several internal and industry organizations focusing on innovation, technology development and business efficiency.
-He continues to play a key role in helping develop Disney’s future technology strategy initiatives.
+Mr. Roberts co-chaired the FCC's Video Programming Accessibility Committee (VPAAC) on Internet closed captioning; was recently named Chairman of the Innovation Advisory Board for Imagine Communications (formerly Harris Broadcast), and awarded the 2014 B&C Technology Leadership Award.
+Mr. Roberts currently also serves on several internal and industry organizations focusing on innovation, technology development and business efficiency.
+He continues to play a key role in helping develop Disney's future technology strategy initiatives.

 Mr. Roberts is a Member of The Society of Motion Picture and Television Engineers (SMPTE), Institute of Electrical and Electronics Engineers (IEEE), Society of Cable Television Engineers (SCTE) and a Member of the Academy of Television Arts and Sciences.
-He is also on the Executive Board of the Entertainment Technology Center at University of Southern California (ETC @ USC).
+He serves as a Member of the Board of Directors of the North American Broadcasters Association (NABA).
+Mr. Roberts is also Chairman of the Executive Board of the Entertainment Technology Center at University of Southern California (ETC @ USC).

 Marc Sandman is Senior Vice President of Labor Relations for ABC Studios, ABC Television Network, ABC Owned Television Stations Group and Disney/ABC Networks Group.
 Sandman joined Labor Relations in New York in 1991 and relocated to the West Coast in 1997.
 Prior to joining ABC, he was an attorney in private practice in New York with the firm of Patterson, Belknap, Webb & Tyler, and before that with Summit Rovins and Feldesman.
 Sandman has also served as an Associate General Counsel for a major hospital in New York and as an attorney with the National Labor Relations Board in Brooklyn and Washington, DC.
 Throughout his career, his practice has concentrated in labor law and labor relations.
 Presently Sandman is a member of the Alliance of Motion Picture and Television Producers Board of Directors.
 Originally from Ashville, NC, he obtained his undergraduate degree from University of North Carolina at Chapel Hill, his J.D. from Wake Forest University, and an L.L.M. from Georgetown University.